Anner246/Projects/MappingPoliceViolence_Database/ReadMe.md

 Victim Name + Age + Gender + Race

-After learning from my mistakes I feel confident I could complete it much more efficiently.
+Although the database could be improved, it remains fully functional for the submitted analyses and demonstrates my ability to design relational databases, normalize data, clean large datasets, and solve real-world data integration problems.
+Looking back, I am confident that I could complete the project much more efficiently and with a stronger ETL process.